sxs-collaboration/spectre/docs/DevGuide/OptionParsing.md

 Creatable classes must be default constructible and move assignable.

-The `OptionContext` is an optional argument to the constructor that should be used when the constructor checks for validity of the input.
+The `Options::Context` is an optional argument to the constructor that should be used when the constructor checks for validity of the input.
 If the input is invalid, `PARSE_ERROR` is used to propagate the error message back through the options ensuring that the error message will have a full backtrace so it is easy for the user to diagnose.
-Finally, after the `OptionContext` the constructor may optionally take the Metavariables struct, which is effectively the compile time input file, and the constructor can use the Metavariables for whatever it wants, including additional option parsing.
+Finally, after the `Options::Context` the constructor may optionally take the Metavariables struct, which is effectively the compile time input file, and the constructor can use the Metavariables for whatever it wants, including additional option parsing.

 Example:
 \snippet Test_CustomTypeConstruction.cpp class_creation_example